shawntabrizi/rust-and-polkadot-workshop/rust-state-machine/7/solution/README.md

-# Enable Balance Transfers
+# Basic Balance Test

-You can find the solution for the previous step here.
+You can find the solution to the previous step here.